Worried that your baby burps a lot, disrupting her sleep? Learn effective tips to burping your little one for smoother sleep and less fussing.

 4. Feed your baby after waking up, not to fall asleep

 Part of the trouble of feeding your baby to sleep is that she’s often flat on her back soon after.
 She also doesn’t have many opportunities to burp when she’s fast asleep after a feed.
 And of course, she’ll rely on feeding to fall asleep, setting her up for unsustainable sleep habits.

 Instead, as much as possible, feed her after she wakes up instead of right before falling asleep.
 For instance, feed her after she wakes up for the day.
-Then, instead of feeding her again for the first nap, simply put her down to sleep.
+Then, instead of feeding her before the first nap, simply put her down to sleep.
 You’ll then feed her after she wakes up from the nap.

 The only exception would be the bedtime or middle-of-the-night feeds.
-You obviously wouldn’t want her to stay awake when she’s supposed to be asleep.
+You obviously wouldn’t want her to stay awake after eating when she’s supposed to be asleep.
 But try to keep her from falling asleep during feeds, and spend several minutes burping and holding her upright before putting her down.

 5. Try other positions or exercises